refinedev/refine/documentation/docs/api-reference/core/hooks/data/useList/index.md

 ### `config.filters`

-`filters` will be passed to the `getList` method from the `dataProvider` as parameter.
+`filters` will be passed to the `getList` method from the `dataProvider` as a parameter.
 It is used to send filter query parameters to the API.

 [Refer to the `CrudFilters` interface for more information &#8594](/docs/api-reference/core/interfaceReferences#crudfilters)